Skip to content

 Three-pillar model

 The three-pillar model of sustainable development (often referred to as the Sustainability Triangle denoted) means the Principle that sustainable development can only be achieved through the simultaneous and equal implementation of environmental, economic and social objectives.
-Ecology, economy and social issues are the three pillars of the model - and are mutually dependent.
+Ecology, economy and social issues are the three pillars of the model - and they are interdependent.

 Sustainability technical terms with E